 Should I get a carry case?

-The short answer is that it depends on a few things.
+This depends on a few things.
 If your scale or balance was expensive and you often have to travel with it or transport it, then a carry case is ideal to protect your investment.
 If you often go for field experiments, then a carry case is worth it, while it might not be as useful if you just move the balance from lab to lab.
 Another thing to consider is the number of small components.
 Do you have an extra charger?
 Batteries on the side?
 Calibration weights or other equipment you use frequently in conjunction with the scale?
 If you do, it’s worth having a case to keep everything in the same place.
 Cases can also be locked.

-Need help finding the right one?
+Need help finding the best compact scale for you?